sophiayang627/BeamTracking.jl/docs/src/devel.md

 v.px # accesses px array
 v[1] # This goes from SoA to a single Coord struct representing the first Coord!
 ```
-In the above example, `v` is what is stored in the `Beam` struct.
-The choice of SoA was made after careful speed benchmarks and the desire to have a mutable interface (`track!` instead of `track.` for a beam).
+In the above example, `v` is what is stored in the `Bunch` struct.
+The choice of SoA was made after careful speed benchmarks and the desire to have a mutable interface (`track!` instead of `track.` for a bunch).

 When there spin tracking, `q`  is a `StructArray{<:Quaternion}`

 ## Rules for `track!` Implementations

 Vectorized operations should be used.
-The function should be type-stable and, when pre-allocating the necessary `work`, have zero allocations included when tracking a single _non-parametric_ GTPSA map or tracking a beam of particles as immutable numbers (`Float64` or `Dual` numbers for example).
+The function should be type-stable and, when pre-allocating the necessary `work`, have zero allocations included when tracking a single _non-parametric_ GTPSA map or tracking a bunch of particles as immutable numbers (`Float64` or `Dual` numbers for example).
 For parametric GTPSA maps (e.g. when a quadrupole strength is included as a parameter in the GTPSA), the allocation restriction is loosened in order to maintain readable code.
 Tests for this are included in the `test_matrix` function in [`runtests.jl`](https://github.com/bmad-sim/BeamTracking.jl/blob/main/test/runtests.jl)

 ## Compatibility with `GTPSA.jl`